Dijets-Inc/dips/DIP0/Technical-DIP-Template.md

 ## Component Summary

-- A description of the purpose of each component in the DIP.
+- A description of the purpose of each module contained within the DIP.
 Suggest 30 words max per component.

 ## Motivation